-Undergraduate-level bookkeeping certificate programs and individual courses are widely available online both as initial career preparation and as continuing education for certified bookkeepers.
+Undergraduate bookkeeping certificate programs and individual courses are widely available online both for initial career preparation and as continuing education for certified bookkeepers.
 These cover basic accounting principles and common bookkeeping software.
-Individual courses may be available as online independent study, while more comprehensive certificate programs might require taking some courses on campus.
+Individual courses may be available through online independent study, while more comprehensive certificate programs might require taking some courses on campus.

 While the preparation for professional certification and subsequent continuing education can be completed online, the certification exams must be taken at a supervised professional testing facility.

 Some online bookkeeping certificates are geared towards individuals with little to no prior bookkeeping experience.
 Students are introduced to basic bookkeeping practices, including accounting principles and the theory of double-entry bookkeeping.
 The course may focus on a particular bookkeeping computer application, and students explore its functionality, learning to track payables and receivables, plan budgets and utilize the software to improve accounting practices.
 Students who complete the certificate program are prepared for entry-level bookkeeping positions.

 Other bookkeeping certificate programs are intended for experienced bookkeepers.
 The program may stress subject areas including book and tax depreciation, merchandise inventory, basic payroll and entry adjustment.

 Students applying to take an online bookkeeping certificate program should have a GED or high school diploma from a high school, with proficiency in English and typing.